Fried Green Tomatoes

 The inciting incident occurs at 16 minutes when Ninny begins telling the story of Buddy Threadgoode's death in a train accident, the traumatic event that shaped Idgie's life and set the central flashback narrative in motion..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 33 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Evelyn actively chooses to return to the nursing home specifically to hear more of Ninny's stories, no longer just enduring visits but seeking them out.
+This indicates the protagonist's commitment to Evelyn actively chooses to return to the nursing home specifically to hear more of Ninny's stories, no longer just enduring visits but seeking them out.
 In the flashback, Idgie chooses to bring Ruth back from her abusive marriage., moving from reaction to action.

 At 65 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Of particular interest, this crucial beat Frank Bennett (Ruth's abusive husband) is murdered after attempting to take their baby.
 The stakes raise dramatically as the investigation begins, threatening everything Idgie and Ruth have built.
 False defeat: their happiness is endangered., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 98 minutes (75% through) represents the emotional nadir.
 Here, Ruth dies of cancer - the literal death that represents the end of the Whistle Stop era.
-Evelyn arrives to find Ninny has been moved from the nursing home, seemingly disappeared, losing her guide and connection., shows the protagonist at their lowest point.
+Evelyn arrives to find Ninny has been moved from the nursing home, seemingly disappeared, losing her guide and connection., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 104 minutes initiates the final act resolution at 80% of the runtime.
 Evelyn finds Ninny alive, staying with her, and makes the active choice to bring Ninny home with her - finally taking control of her life, synthesizing the courage from the stories into direct action., demonstrating the transformation achieved throughout the journey.